 "R.U.R.
 (Rossum's Universal Robots)" is a classic, if little known, OTR drama.
 Adapted from the original play by Karel Capek and broadcast by The Columbia Workshop (episode #37), 18 April 1937, "R.U.R." asks the haunting question: "How does artificial life affect the fate of humankind?"

-"R.U.R." is the first appearance of the term "robot" in English and the origin of discussions in science fiction regarding the uneasy relationship between humans and robots, androids, cyborgs, and lately, genetic modification and artificial intelligence.
+"R.U.R." is significant as the first appearance of the term "robot" in English and the origin of discussions in science fiction regarding the uneasy relationship between humans and robots, androids, cyborgs, and lately, genetic modification and artificial intelligence.

 Czechoslovakian writer Karel Capek (1890-1938) wrote novels, stories, and plays.
 He is best known for his play R.U.R.
 (Rossum's Universal Robots), which premiered 26 January 1921 at the National Theater, in Prague, former Czechoslovakia.

 Capek derived the term "robot" from robota meaning "drudgery" in Czech and "labor" in Slovak.
 The origin of both the Czech and the Slovak word is the Old Church Slavonic rabota "servitude."
 Robot, as used by Kapek, represented someone or something that exercises labor.

 Capek credits his older brother, Josef, the cubist painter and writer, with the actual creation of the word "robot."
 Explaining his story idea to Josef, Karel remarked that he did not know what to call the artificial workers.
 Josef suggested calling them "robots."

 "R. U. R." asks the question that haunts science fiction: How does the creation of artificial life affect the fate of humankind?
 Capek's answer has contributed to resistance to artificial life ever since.

 1921: Premier performance at the National Theater, Prague, former Czechoslovakia.